Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Empirical Analysis

-As a preliminary point, we observe that all the HM models significantly surpass the single regime RW, KS, AR(5) models, while all the single regime models have similar forecasting performance.
-Even the KS model, which includes all the predictors besides the autoregressive terms, does not improve the forecasting performance over the AR or RW models.
-These results suggest that the HM models can identify time-varying parametrizations leading to improved forecasting performance, relatively to the forecasting performance of the single regime benchmarks.
-This finding is in line with previous studies arguing on the necessity of incorporating the structural breaks and regime switches in modeling the BTC return series, see for example \cite{Thi18}.
-In addition, we also confirm the argument on the existence of time-varying effects on BTC cryptocurrencies series, see for example \cite{Me19} and expand it to the ETH and XRP series.
-As far as the predicting accuracy among the various HM models, we observe that -- based on the average CRPS and MSE scores (last column of \Cref{tab:Forecasting Results}) -- the model with the best forecasting performance is the 4-state NHHM for all coins.
-More specifically, we observe that the 4-state NHHM model delivers the best predicting performance, since it has the lowest CRPS for all the randomly chosen out-of-sample points, with the exception of the 30-th point in the BTC forecasting exercise and the 1-st point of the ETH forecasting exercise where the 5-state HHM and the MS-RW models have better forecasting accuracy for the two coins respectively.
-However, by collating the resulting MSEs for each point individually with the CRPS, we observe that in some forecasting horizons different models are found to outperform the best models derived by the CRPS.
-Even though this might seem contradictory, these differences are expected since the CRPS is more robust to outliers and more reliable when assessing the density forecasts, see also \cite{Kok20} and references therein.
-Over all coins, the lowest CRPS and the lowest average MSE (best predicting accuracy) are achieved when predicting the BTC return series and the highest CRPS and the highest average MSE (worst predictive accuracy) are achieved when predicting the ETH series.
-This forecasting exercise provides empirical evidence that relaxing the hypothesis of constant transition probabilities by allowing the predictors to affect the series non-linearly --- through the latent process --- improves the forecasting accuracy of the HM models.
-This is an indication that, besides the conditional time-varying linear correlations between the cryptocurrency return series and predictor set, there exist more complex correlations, such as the underlying non-linear multinomial logistic relationship which can lead to better forecasts.
+The first general observation is that all HM models significantly surpass the single regime RW, KS, AR(5) models, whereas all single regime models have similar forecasting performance.
+Notably, this is true even for the KS model which includes all the predictors and autoregressive terms.
+These results suggest that the HM models can identify time-varying parameterizations which lead to improved forecasting performance relatively to the single regime benchmarks.
+This is in line with previous findings on the necessity of incorporating the structural breaks and regime switches in modeling the BTC return series \citep{Thi18}.
+Moreover, it generalizes the evidence of time-varying effects in the BTC price series \citep{Me19} to the ETH and XRP price series.
+Concerning the predicting accuracy among the various HM models, we observe that the model with the best forecasting performance is the 4-state NHHM for all coins.
+This is based on the average CRPS and MSE scores (last column of \Cref{tab:Forecasting Results}).
+The 4-state NHHM model has the lowest CRPS for all the randomly chosen out-of-sample points.
+The only exceptions are the 30-th point in the BTC forecasting exercise, where it is outperformed by the 5-state HHM model, and the 1st point in the ETH forecasting exercise, where it is outperformed by the MS-RW model.
+By collating the resulting MSEs for each point individually with the CRPS, we observe that in some forecasting horizons different models are found to outperform the best models derived by the CRPS.
+Even though this might seem contradictory, these differences are expected since the CRPS is more robust to outliers and more reliable when assessing the density forecasts (see \cite{Kok20} and references therein).
+Over all coins, the lowest CRPS and average MSE (best predicting accuracy) are achieved when predicting the BTC return series and the highest CRPS and average MSE (worst predictive accuracy) are achieved when predicting the ETH series.
+This forecasting exercise indicates that, besides the linear time-varying conditional correlations, there also exist non-linear correlations between the cryptocurrency return series and the considered predictor set.
+This is established by relaxing the hypothesis of constant transition probabilities which allows us to study the effects of the predictors on the series via a non-linear multinomial logistic relationship.
+The empirical results provide evidence that if we account for these more complex correlations between the observed cryptocurrency price series and the current predictor set, we obtain improved forecasting performance for the HM models under consideration.